leanmak/nomad/README.md

 The server will start on `localhost:3000` by default.

 ## Future Goals
-- [ ] Make the server multi-threaded and non blocking to handle multiple client connections concurrently (will most likely go from thread-per-connection to event-loop design).
+- [ ] Make the server multi-threaded and non blocking to handle multiple client connections concurrently.
+  - [X] Thread per connection ([branch](https://github.com/leanmak/nomad/tree/thread-per-connection))
+  - [ ] Event Loop
 - [ ] Implement Multi-OS support
 - [ ] Implement dynamic content generation (_this will take a long time..._)